nestauk/ojd_daps_skills/ojd_daps_skills/pipeline/skill_ner_mapping/README.md

 This directory contains the class to map extracted OJO skill spans to a list of taxonomy skills.
 It also contains scripts to define a proximity threshold, based on labelled skill matches.

-## skill ner mapper
+## SkillMapper

 This class maps skill spans to (currently) ESCO skill names based on cosine similarity.
-It reports on the top 5 skills and skill scores associated to each OJO skill span.
-The outputs of this class are saved to s3.
+If the cosine similarity score is below a specific threshold (0.7 for ESCO and lightcast), the skill name is then matched to higher and higher levels of the taxonomy, based on different thresholds and approaches.
+The first approach defines the taxonomy levels based on the number of skills where the similarity score is above a threshold.
+The second approach calculates the cosine distance between the ojo skill and the embedded taxonomy level description and chooses the closest taxonomy level.

 `python skill_ner_mapper.py`